edwerner/Rogue-Game/README.md

 Directions
 ----------

 Press `WASD` keys to move the character around the level.
-To open doors, position the character next to the door and press the 'o' key.
+To open doors, position the character next to the door and press the `o` key.
 You must confirm which direction the door is relative to your character by pressing the `WASD` keys.
 To lock the door, do the same using the `c` key to initiate.
 Green `.` characters are grass, `#` characters are walls, green `T` characters are trees, locked doors are `+` characters and open doors are '/' characters.
 Trees and walls are impenetrable.